Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 2: Odds, total, moneyline and other Vegas lines

-Saturday will see the Carolina Hurricanes and Florida Panthers square off in Game 2 of the Stanley Cup Semifinals at PNC Arena, starting at 8:00 PM ET on TNT.
-The Panthers are ahead in the series 1-0.
-The Hurricanes have -155 moneyline odds against the Panthers (+130).
+The Carolina Hurricanes are on their home ice at PNC Arena to square off with the Florida Panthers for Game 2 of the Stanley Cup Semifinals on Saturday, May 20, starting at 8:00 PM ET on TNT.
+The Panthers are up 1-0.
+The Panthers have +130 moneyline odds against the favorite Hurricanes (-155).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!